mfisher5/ParticipationNetworks/data/README.md

 Data (primarily as .csv files) and R objects.
 The directory structure is as follows:

-**input**: pre-processed fish ticket data and vessel length data for identifying metiers and building networks
+**input**: pre-processed fish ticket data and vessel length data for identifying metiers and building networks, along with ancillary data on crab seasons and port groups

 **intermediate_metiers**: intermediate data files saved during `infomap` and k-nearest neighbor (KNN) processes